Crassula acinaciformis Schinz

 Crassula alooides, Crassula goetzeana, Crassula inaequalis, Purgosea aloides, Turgosea aloides

-Crassula acinaciformis is a succulent that forms large, usually solitary rosette of green to yellowish-green leaves that turn red when stressed.
+Crassula acinaciformis is a succulent that forms a large, usually solitary rosette of green to yellowish-green leaves that turn red when stressed.
 It grows to 4.3 feet (1.3 m) tall, including the flat-topped inflorescence with many white to pale yellow flowers.
 Leaves are narrowly triangular with finely toothed margins, up to 16 inches (40 cm) long and 4 inches (10 cm) wide.
 Flowers appear from mid-summer to fall.

 The specific epithet "acinaciformis" derives from the Latin words "acinaces," meaning "scimitar," and "forma," meaning "form or shape," and refers to the shape of the leaves.